mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 // Lastly, we $sort in descending order so the result with the greatest number of movies comes first, and then $limit our result to 1 document, giving the expected answer
 { "_id" : "John Wayne", "numFilms" : 107, "average" : 6.4 }
 ```

+### The $lookup Stage

+Now it's time we learned about lookup, a powerful stage that lets you combine information from two collections.

+For those with some knowledge of SQL, lookup is effectively a left outer join.

+If that didn't make any sense, don't worry.

+Let's break it down.

+In database terms, a left outer join combines all documents or entries on the left with matching documents or entries from the right.

+So A left outer joined with B would look like this.

+The lookup stage has this form.

+The from field here is the collection from which we want to look up documents.

+Keep in mind, the collection you specify in the from field cannot be sharded and must exist within the same database.

+LocalField here is a field in the working collection where we express the aggregation command that we want to compare to.

+ForeignField here, is the field we want to compare from in the collection we specified in from.

+Lookup will form a strict equality comparison.

+And the as field here, is the new field name we specify that will show up in our documents that contains any matches between localField and foreignField.

+All matches will be put in an array in this field.

+If there were no matches, the field will contain an empty array.

+Let's visualize this in an example.

+Suppose we're aggregating over an airline's collection and we want to fetch which alliance the airline belongs to.

+As the argument from would specify air alliances.

+Next, we would specify name as the argument to localField, the value we want to compare to.

+The argument to a localField can resolve to either an array or a single value.

+Then we specify airlines as the argument to a foreignField the value we want to compare from.

+The argument to foreignField can also resolve to either an array or a single value.

+We can see that based on the argument so far, Penguin Air won't match anything.

+Delta Airlines will match SkyTeam.

+And Lufthansa will match Star Alliance.

+Those matches were brought into the current document as alliance.

+We could have given any string value we wanted, but keep in mind, that if we specify a name that already exists in the working document, that field will be overwritten.

+Notice here that because the document was named Penguin Air and did not have any results, there is an empty array.

+Oftentimes after a lookup, we want to follow it with a match stage to filter documents out.

+Another thing to know, lookup retrieves the entire document that matched, not just the field we specified, the foreignField.

+All right, let's look at lookup in actual use.

+Let's combine information from the air airlines collection with the air alliances collection, putting all the airline information within the alliance document.

+First, let's look at the schema in our airlines alliances collection.

+OK, the data we need for localField is in the airline's field.

+Let's look at the airline's schema, so we know what value to use as the foreignField.

+All right, easy enough.

+It looks like the information we need for foreignField is in the name field.

+That should be all the information we need.

+Let's build the pipeline.

+All right, we specify air airlines to the from field, airlines as the localField name as the foreignField.

+And here we chose to overwrite the airlines field with the information we get back.

+It makes sense.

+We'll be replacing the names with entire documents.

+Let's see the output.

+Pretty cool.

+We can see that lookup did just what we expected it to do.

+We could follow this with some projections or even another lookup stage to perform some powerful reshaping and analysis.

+But for now, that's enough.

+We've covered a lot of information in this lesson.

+Lookup is a powerful stage that can help help reduce network requests and combine information from different collections together for powerful and deep analysis.

+Here are a few things to keep in mind.

+The from field cannot be sharded.

+The from collection must be in the same database.

+The values in localField and foreignField are matched on equality.

+And as can be any name, but if it exists in the working document, that field will be overwritten.